fnauman/fnauman.github.io/_posts/2019-09-20-time-series-data-preparation.md

 y = (n_samples, output_sequence_length, n_output_features)
 ```

 For large datasets, it is convenient to input data only "one batch at a time" (`n_samples -> batch_size`).
 The sequence length is often called the [lookback time](https://stackoverflow.com/questions/45012992/how-to-prepare-data-for-lstm-when-using-multiple-time-series-of-different-length) or [input steps](https://machinelearningmastery.com/reshape-input-data-long-short-term-memory-networks-keras/).
 For univariate time series forecasting problem, `n_input_features = n_output_features = 1`.
-For the **target vector**, typically `output_sequence_length=1` (single point forecasting) but one can recursively forecast several points to the future.
+For the **target vector**, typically `output_sequence_length=1` (single point forecasting) is chosen but one can recursively forecast several points to the future.
 The distinction between **many-to-one** and **many-to-many** can be confusing (see [Andrej Karpathy's blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)).
-See also this [notebook](https://github.com/ageron/handson-ml2/blob/master/15_processing_sequences_using_rnns_and_cnns.ipynb) by [Aurélien Géron](https://www.amazon.com/gp/product/B07XGF2G87/ref=dbs_a_def_rwt_hsch_vapi_tkin_p1_i0) for tensorflow 2.0/keras examples.
+See also the  [notebook](https://github.com/ageron/handson-ml2/blob/master/15_processing_sequences_using_rnns_and_cnns.ipynb) by [Aurélien Géron](https://www.amazon.com/gp/product/B07XGF2G87/ref=dbs_a_def_rwt_hsch_vapi_tkin_p1_i0) for tensorflow 2.0/keras examples.

-**seq2seq**: For making predictions from variable input sequence lengths to entire output sequence lengths in one go (instead of recursive single step forecasting), one can use sequence-to-sequence (encoder-decoder) models [see this paper by Sutskever et al. 2014](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf).
+**seq2seq**: For making predictions from variable input sequence lengths to (entire) output sequence lengths in one go (as opposed to recursive single step forecasting), one can use sequence-to-sequence (encoder-decoder) models [see this paper by Sutskever et al. 2014](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf).

 ## Preparing data using numpy/scipy